gibranoderenz/kantin-kejujuran-sea/README.md

 If we are the seller, we can choose to withdraw money with the `Ambil` button.
 We can then input the amount of money we want to take.

 When we are done exploring, we can log out by clicking the red `Log Out` button at the navbar.

+- See database tables

+Other than accessing the frontend, because we use Django, we get an admin panel with cool admin features.
+This helps to maintain the website (although there is no store keeper, in my opinion it's best to still have at least 1 superuser).
+The admin that exists is student ID 00000 with the password 123123aA (Disclaimer: use a safe password!
+This is only for demonstration purposes).

 ## Issues Encountered
 Still, the canteen has some areas that can be improved in the future, such as: